Director and Senior Research Fellow

 Sr. Research Fellow

 Dr. Dani Krastev is a Senior Fellow at the BCB.
 She is also a Research Fellow at the Centre for Primary Health Care and Equity, University of New South Wales and Lecturer in Public Health at the University of Sydney, Australia.
 She holds an MD and a Master in Medical Informatics and Health Management.
 Her research focuses on the activities of ethics committees and developing training programs for ethics committee members.
 She has over 14 publications and reports in the field of bioethics, primary health care, health management and public health.

 Jr. Research Fellow

-Jordan Yankov, M.A., is a Junior Researcher at BCB and an expert on complex non-linear systems in society and economy.
+Jordan Yankov is a Junior Researcher at BCB and an expert on complex non-linear systems in society and economy.
+He is a doctoral student at Sofia University.
 His background is in philosophy with a concentration in social and political philosophy.
 He conducts research on the intersection of bioethics, law, policy and economics.

 Mario Pascalev holds a PhD in applied philosophy and an MBA in management of information systems.
 He is the author of Territoriality, a jurisprudential study of rights across international borders.
-His research interests are in the ethical issues of global outsourcing, data security and cyber crime across sovereign states, with particular attention to biomedical data.
-He has worked as an information systems consultant for Merrill Lynch, IBM, Computer Sciences Corporation, or their subsidiaries.
+His research interests are in big data ethics, neuroethics, the ethical issues of global outsourcing, data security and cyber crime across sovereign states, with particular attention to biomedical data.
+He has worked as an information systems consultant for Merrill Lynch, Bank of America and subsidiaries of IBM and Computer Sciences Corporation.

 Dr. George Agich is bioethicist, professor of philosophy and director of the Values Program at Bowling Green State University and former chair of the department of bioethics at the world-famous Cleveland Clinic in the USA and a former professor of medicine at Case Western Reserve University.